pikvm/pikvm/docs/multiport.md

     * See [here](https://github.com/pikvm/pikvm/issues/382) - Advanced soldering required
     * [This loop capture device](https://www.amazon.com/gp/product/B08B346353)
     * v3 HAT v3.3 (Kickstarter model and later) also takes care of the back power issue
-* MSD workaround (will not work OOB)
+* Mass Storage Device (MSD) workaround (will not work OOB)
     * RPi4 OTG needs to be in the KB port for mouse and KB funtionality, ZeroW is required and needs to be connected to the HUB port for MSD functionality - ✔**KNOWN WORKING**✔
-    * See [here](https://github.com/pikvm/pikvm/issues/371) - Advanced soldering required - allows use of GPIO menu to change input
+    * AIMOS 4/8-port: See [here](https://github.com/pikvm/pikvm/issues/371) - Advanced soldering required - allows use of GPIO menu to change input by cycling
+    * AIMOS 8-port: See [here](https://github.com/749/PiKVM-AIMOS-AM-KVM803-UART-Mod) - Advanced soldering required - allows use of GPIO menu to change input directly